Frequently Asked Questions

 Are all products carried by Toys“R”Us, Inc. tested for hazards and what are they tested for?

-We have a very strict safety assurance program for all the products we carry.
-We require that any products we purchase (including those from outside the United States) comply with all applicable government and industry laws, codes and requirements.
-We have mandated that our manufacturers have their products tested by an accredited laboratory before being shipped to Toys“R”Us for a variety of potential safety concerns including lead, cadmium, small parts, sharp edges, flammability and other hazards.
+We have a very strict product testing process to ensure safety and compliance for all of the products we carry.
+We require that any products we purchase (including those from outside the United States) comply with all applicable laws, industry standards, codes and requirements.
+We have mandated that our manufacturers have their products tested by an accredited third-party laboratory before being shipped to Toys“R”Us for a variety of potential safety concerns including lead, cadmium, small parts, sharp edges, flammability and other hazards.

 How do you ensure the products in your stores are safe for customers to purchase?

 Toys“R”Us, Inc. safety standards require that our products meet or exceed federally mandated and industry-accepted standards.
-If at any point we find that a product does not meet our high safety standards, we take immediate and decisive action to remove these products from our store shelves.
+If at any point we find that a product does not meet our high safety standards, we take immediate and decisive action to remove these products from our store shelves, e-commerce sites and distribution centers.

-I’ve heard a lot of news recently about the presence of a metal called cadmium in children’s products, especially jewelry.
+I’ve heard about the dangers of a metal called cadmium in children’s products, especially jewelry.
 Do you test products sold in your stores for cadmium?

 As of May 1, 2010, all children’s jewelry, feeding products, child care articles intended to go in the mouth and toys for children up to age 12 received by us must meet a soluble extraction limit for cadmium of 75ppm, in line with standards that have been in place for several years in Europe, Australia and Japan.
 Soluble extraction tests are used to simulate a child swallowing or mouthing an object.